Nxbtch/dot-vimrc/README.md

    * PHP - Use soft-tabs with a two space indent(According to [Apache PHP Style Guide](http://svn.apache.org/repos/asf/shindig/trunk/php/docs/style-guide.html)).
    * Python - Use soft-tabs with a four space indent([PEP8](http://www.python.org/dev/peps/pep-0008/)).

-## Installation

-1. Backup your old vim configuration files:

-        mv ~/.vim ~/.vim.orig
-        mv ~/.vimrc ~/.vimrc.orig

-2. Clone and install this repo:

-        git clone git://github.com/humiaozuzu/dot-vimrc.git ~/.vim
-        ln -s ~/.vim/vimrc ~/.vimrc

-3. Setup `Vundle`:

-        git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-4. Install bundles.
-Launch vim(ignore the errors and they will disappear after installing needed plugins)and run:

-        :BundleInstall

-Thst's it!

-For installation on Windows, please refer to this post: http://blog.yoxyue.com/post/gvim-on-win7 (Thanks to [yoxyue](https://github.com/yoxyue))

 ## How to manage this vimrc?

 All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

-1. `:BundleClean` to clean up unused plugins
+1. `:PluginClean` to clean up unused plugins
-2. `:BundleInstall` to install newly added plugins
+2. `:PluginInstall` to install newly added plugins
-3. `:BundleInstall!` to upgrade all plugins
+3. `:PluginList` to list all installed plugins

 Other configurations are also well organized in vimrc.

-## Known issues

-* Compeletions are not well supported for statically typed languages(c/c++)
-* Snippets are not shown in completions popups
-* May has some conflicts with GVIM